 The STA receives one or more of Probe Response, Beacon, Measurement Pilot, or FILS Discovery frame that identify an AP that the SME considers a suitable candidate for association.

+The STA successfully sent a Probe Request frame by following the UORA procedure as defined in 27.5.5 (UL OFDMA-based random access (UORA)).

 NOTE—The logic how an SME considers a probe request suitable or the AP as a suitable candidate for association is out of the scope of this standard.

 Perform the basic access procedure as defined in 10.3.4.2 (Basic access).
+While waiting for access to WM, STA may send one or more Probe Request frames by following the UORA procedure and proceed to step i)

 Frame filtering based on STA state[15060]